paulnblacklock/keepass_bruteforce/README.md

 # keepass_bruteforce
-A simple Python Keepass Bruteforce script that uses Regex generated wordlists.
+A simple Python script that will bruteforce Keepass .kdbx files using a regex generated wordlist.